SamKlep/fungi/README.md

 # Fungi API

-> Backend API for a Fungi/Mushroom application.
+> Backend API for a Fungi/Mushroom application intended for informational purposes only.

 ## Usage